Department Information

 Family Partnerships Program Coordinator

-Email: cmmoultine@seattleschools.org
+cmmoultine@seattleschools.org

-Phone: 206-445-2892
+206-445-2892

-Charlena is a queer Chicana, social justice conspirator, wife, mama to 3 children and nana to 2 grandchildren.
-Charlena is a proud product of the barrios of Southern California where she was born and raised.
-Her gang affiliation, while facing motherhood at the age of 16, was the crossroad that led her to her first human services job in the Juvenile Justice System.
-One of Charlena’s passions is bringing attention to the proportionality of the educational disciplinary system and the direct connection to the incarceration of our brown and black children.
-Her labor also includes bringing light to the root causes and intersections that contribute to perpetuating the separation of black and brown families while working to abolish our racist systems and institutions.
+One of Charlena’s passions is bringing attention to the disproportionality of the educational disciplinary system and the direct connection to the incarceration rates of our brown and black children.
+Her labor also includes bringing light to the root causes and intersections that contribute to the perpetual separation of black and brown families while working to abolish our racist systems and institutions.
 The populations of families and youth that Charlena is in relationship and community with include our Black and Indigenous People of Color, LGBTQIA+, QT2SPOC, homeless, substance using, incarcerated, immigrant and refugee peoples.

-If you need to find Charlena, she can be found in temazcal (inipi) (sweat ceremony) working with her ancestors to reclaim her indigenous power, practices, and traditions, in Goodwill thrifting, or at JoAnn’s accumulating more direly needed crafting supplies because they were on sale!
+If you need to find Charlena, she can be found in temazcal (inipi) (sweat ceremony) working with her ancestors to reclaim her indigenous sovereignty, practices, and traditions, in Goodwill thrifting, or at JoAnn’s accumulating more direly needed crafting supplies because they were on sale!